Questions and Answers

 As far as Religion is concerned most Cypriots are not strict Muslims.
 Many of the old Cypriots still have ancient British passports.
 Their culture is as influenced by the British as it is by the Turks.
 They drive on the left and usually you will find people that speak English.
 Even if you get unstuck in some of the small villages you then just resign to good old fashioned sign language.
 On the Karpaz peninsula you also stand a good chance of getting along in Greek.
 In the village of Dipkarpaz for example 1/3 of the population is Greek (about 500 people).
 The colonial influence shows in pretty much all walks of life; the Cypriot women do not wear head scarves, and outside the mosques there is no dress code.
 However in the small village where a lot of the mainland Turks live, they hold on to their Turkish Traditions.
 The women wear headscarves and the main income is in farming.
 But even during the holy month of Ramadan there will be no major inconveniences; apart from maybe some of the very small restaurants being closed during the day.

-Since the country is still under economic embargo there are only Turkish or local products on offer.
+Since the country is still under economic embargo there are mainly Turkish or local products on offer.
 So there is no big emphasis on shopping, nobody will call after you as you walk down the street to offer you apple tea and call you into their shop.
 Local product and famous in Cyprus is the straw weaving and the crochet work of the village women as well as our local cheese the Helim, Halloumi as you might know it.
 Apart from that you can buy cheap cigarettes and Raki and other local Spirits.

 The since 1974, isolated North Cyprus is still not internationally recognized and therefore still suffers some problems especially as flights are concerned.
 For example there are no direct flights to Ercan (ERC); all the planes are made to stop over in Turkey.
 The charter flights now get away with only a 45 minute stop-over, but why not use the chance to have a 2 or 3 day city-break in Istanbul which most of the time is possible without ticket price increase.
 On the other hand, you can fly in through the south where the closest airport would be Larnaca and from there you can then cross over into the North at Famagusta